Seán Dunne (politician): Early life

 Dunne was born in Waterford, to Michael Dunne, an RIC constable, and Bridget Coppinger, a schoolteacher.
 On 10 May 1920, in an ambush at nearby Ahawadda, his father and two other constables were killed by Irish Volunteers in an ambush.
-Dunne subsequently grew up in his mother's native area of Waterford.
+Dunne subsequently grew up in his mother's native area of County Waterford.

-At 16 he became involved in the Labour and Republican movements.
+At 16, he became involved in the Labour and Republican movements.
 He joined the Workers' Union of Ireland (WUI) in 1936 and led "hunger marches" in 1937.
-As a republican he was interned in the Curragh and Arbour Hill Prison for the first two years of the Second World War, rejoining the WUI on his release.
-In 1944 he became Secretary of the Agricultural Workers' section of the WUI.
+As a Republican, he was interned in the Curragh and Arbour Hill Prison for the first two years of the Second World War, rejoining the WUI on his release.
+In 1944, he became Secretary of the Agricultural Workers' section of the WUI.
 It was eventually decided that a separate union was required for agricultural workers and in May 1946 the Federation of Rural Workers was founded with Dunne as Organising Secretary, a post he held until 1954.
 Dunne organised many strikes among rural workers, and was instrumental in achieving the weekly half-day for members in the early 1950s.